FixBugs vs. AI SRE — Developer-Native, IDE-First

 $3B · Closest feature overlap

 Tightly coupled to Sentry's SDK.
 Can't operate standalone.
-Modulo is stack-agnostic.
+FixBugs is stack-agnostic.

 Resolve AI